Cultural Diversity In Jersey City

 Jokes aside, culinary diversity is a massive draw.
 It’s a really easy way to introduce kids to new worlds with familiar friends.
 While it’s never easy to bring little kids to restaurants, for us restaurants (and food trucks, and grocery stores) allow us to engage in discussions about connections & continents & civilizations that might be abstract if we didn’t have this tangible (and flavorful) entrance in.

-While Jersey City’s playgrounds are fuller and have greater variety of ethnic and cultural diversity than others around the country, Jersey City isn’t a perfectly balanced quilt in which every voice is represented to an equal volume.
+While Jersey City’s playgrounds are fuller and have a greater variety of ethnic and cultural diversity than others around the country, Jersey City isn’t a perfectly balanced quilt in which every voice is represented to an equal volume.
 To be clear, we’re just not there yet.
-Which brings me to JCFamilies and the 5th Annual Cultural Diversity Festival.
+Which brings us to JCFamilies and the 6th Annual Cultural Diversity Festival.

 In other words, attend.
 This is, after all, one of the reasons we’re still here.